 April 19 — Gray dies at a hospital.

-April 21 — The U.S. Department of Justice opens civil rights investigation into Gray's death.
+April 21 — The U.S. Department of Justice opens a civil rights investigation into Gray's death.

 April 25 — A peaceful march ends downtown, then some people smash police car windows and storefronts.
 Fans at a Baltimore Orioles-Boston Red Sox baseball game are told to stay inside Oriole Park at Camden Yards temporarily because of public safety concerns.

 April 27 — Gray's family, religious and political leaders attend his funeral.
 In the afternoon, rioting, looting and arson break out and continue through the night.
 More than 200 people are arrested.
 The Maryland National Guard is called up, the first time for a civil disturbance in the state since 1968.
-Nightly curfew imposed.
+A nightly curfew is imposed.